Peter Walker, Baron Walker of Worcester

 Peter Edward Walker, Baron Walker of Worcester, MBE, PC (25 March 1932 – 23 June 2010) was a British Conservative politician who served in Cabinet under Edward Heath and Margaret Thatcher.
 He was Member of Parliament (MP) for Worcester from 1961 to 1992 and was made a life peer in 1992.

 Walker became the youngest National Chairman of the Young Conservatives in 1958.
 He was a founder of the Tory Reform Group, and served as Chairman of the Carlton Club.

 Early life and education

-Born in Middlesex, younger son of Sydney Walker, a capstan operator at HMV's factory at Hayes, and his wife Rose (née Dean), Walker was educated at Latymer Upper School in London.
+Born in Middlesex, younger son of Sydney Walker, a capstan operator at the Gramophone Company's factory at Hayes, and his wife Rose (née Dean), Walker was privately educated at Latymer Upper School in London.
 He did not go to college or university.